 Animals offer a feeling of comfort and nurturing unique from any other, and a lot of older adults are drawn to those that remind them of past pets.
 Hanging out and simply petting or holding an animal has been shown to reduce blood pressure levels, stress, and anxiety, among various other benefits.
 In the advanced stages associated with the disease, a stuffed animal can also often provide feelings of comfort.

-To learn more creative approaches to Alzheimer’s care, contact the dementia care Kansas City team at Hearts at Home In-Home Care.
+To learn more about how we offer care for aging adults with Alzheimer’s in Kansas City and the surrounding areas, contact the team at Hearts at Home In-Home Care.
 Our caregivers are specially trained and knowledgeable in compassionate, professional care for dementia, and offer effective management approaches for some of the more difficult components of the disease, like wandering, agitation, sundowning, and other behaviors.
-Reach out or call us at 913-440-4209 for a free in-home consultation and to learn more about our top-rated home care in Kansas City, MO!
+Reach out or call us at 913-440-4209 for a free in-home consultation and to learn more about our top-rated home care services!